luke10x/nodecontainers/public/views/creating-files-inside-container-volume/002-monorepo-script.md

 In fact it could be overkill.

 I think it was Open Source ways of development and Package managers that pushed the rest of the software industry into using a somewhat completely opposite approach.
+Where they don't use monorepo at all, in other words they use polyrepo.

 Where every component, even a smallest library, has a separate repository for their code.
 Which results in having your code spread across so many different repositories.
 Which sometimes, also results in complexity, and leads to dependency hell situations.
 "Hello world" react application has like a 1000 dependent libraries...
+Many companies also follow this open source pattern for their internal products

 Lately, it has become a trend to use *platform monorepos*.
 Where essentially code that runs together is kept together.